Greg-McHugh/event-website/README.md

 	    }
 	}

-3. in event-website/RSOsystem/
+3. in the directory event-website/RSOsystem/
-   enter at terminal $python manage.py runserver 8080 website is then running on localhost at port 8080
+   enter at terminal $python manage.py runserver 8080

+4. visit localhost:8080 in your web browser to test the website